cludden/mycro/docs/routing-02.md

                 routes: 'admin'
             },
             '/blog': {
-                // we can overwrite/redefine the current policies for a path, subpath, or
+                // we can overwrite, clear, or redefine the current policies for a path, subpath, or
                 // route by providing a `policies` attribute with a new definition
                 policies: [],
                 '/comments': {